rifatr/Budget/README.md

 2. **Navigate Tabs**: Swipe left/right between tabs or tap bottom navigation
 3. **Quick Entry**: Use home screen widget for instant expense logging
 4. **Check Progress**: View Summary tab for budget vs spending overview
-5. **View Details**: Tap category cards in Summary to see individual expenses
+5. **View Details**: Tap category cards/rows in Summary to see individual expenses
+6. **Switch Layout**: Toggle between Cards and Table view in More > Summary Layout
-6. **Sort Categories**: Use sort button in Summary to organize by name, spent, budget, or remaining
+7. **Sort Categories**: Use sort button in Summary to organize by name, spent, budget, or remaining
-7. **Adjust Budgets**: Modify budgets in Budget tab with real-time validation
+8. **Adjust Budgets**: Modify budgets in Budget tab with real-time validation
-8. **Manage Categories**: Use Category Manager from More tab for advanced category operations
+9. **Manage Categories**: Use Category Manager from More tab for advanced category operations
-9. **Data Management**: Export backups or change currency in More tab
+10. **Data Management**: Export backups or change currency/preferences in More tab

 ## 🔄 Data Backup